What is Musique Cordiale?

 Musique Cordiale is an international classical music Festival and Academy, which fosters participation, education and musical excellence.
 Over coming years, the team which founded and run Musique Cordiale, plan to burnish its growing standing as a respected and valued part of the musical life of Europe.
 In its first 10 years, a dedicated group of music lovers from all over Europe has worked to build the festival’s reputation for quality and accessibility.
 In 2010 it was recognized by one eminent music critic as one of the top ten classical music festivals in Europe and it makes a significant contribution both to the cultural life of the Pays de Fayence, in the Var where it takes place, and to the musical opportrunities of established musicians and of emerging talent from all over Europe.

 Musique Cordiale is based in Seillans and the Pays de Fayence and takes place over two weeks in early August in towns and villages in Provence in the foothills of the Alps in southeastern France.
 Its audience and reputation has grown steadily.
 It now attracts professional musicians, music students and good amateur choral singers from 10 European countries.
 Over two weeks they rehearse and give over 20 performances of Choral and Orchestral works, chamber music, Opera and Jazz.
 It is an unusual collaboration of young and old, amateurs and professionals musicians which allows young players and amateur singers to rehearse and perform with leading professionals from major European orchestras and conservatoires.
-Since 2005, they have performed the Bach Mass in B minor, Mozart’s C minor Mass, the Mozart Requiem, Duruflé Requiem, Bach Magnificat, Haydn Te Deum, Haydn Nelson Mass, Handel Dixit Dominus, Faure Requiem, Purcell ‘Dido & Aeneas’, Mozart’s Marriage of Figaro, Cosi fan Tutte, and numerous a cappella works, including the Frank Martin Mass for double choir and a wide selection of challenging orchestral and chamber works executed to demanding international standards.
+Among other works, they have, since 2005, performed the Bach Mass in B minor (twice), Mozart’s C minor Mass, the Mozart Requiem, Duruflé Requiem, Bach Magnificat, Haydn Te Deum, Haydn Nelson Mass, Handel Dixit Dominus, Dvorak Stabat Mater and Fauré Requiem.
+Operas staged are Purcell ‘Dido & Aeneas’, Mozart’s Marriage of Figaro, Cosi fan Tutte, Bizet La Boheme and Rossini Barber of Seville.
+Numerous a cappella works have included the Frank Martin Mass for double choir.
+A wide selection of challenging orchestral and chamber works have been executed to demanding international standards in addition to recitals, quartets and solo song.
+Jazz, modern song and World Music have also attracted audiences to hear a variety of impressive perfomers and ensembles.